 This post contains affiliate links.

 Let’s take cowboys, for example.
-Unit study resources would include a great story about fictional cowboys or a true story of a historic cattle drive, a vist to a museum that features exhibits of cowboy life, learning about the cattle industry in the 1800s and today, learning about life on horseback, historic cattle brands and ranches, rodeos, chuckwagons, maps of cattle drives, following directions by the stars, cooking food over a campfire, buying and selling cattle for a profit, and so much more.
-As you can see from this list, many subject areas are included, like history, geography, reading, astronomy, cooking, bussiness math, and a whole list of hands-on activities!
+Unit study resources would include a great story about fictional cowboys or a true story of a historic cattle drive, a visit to a museum that features exhibits of cowboy life, learning about the cattle industry in the 1800s and today, learning about life on horseback, historic cattle brands and ranches, rodeos, chuckwagons, maps of cattle drives, following directions by the stars, cooking food over a campfire, buying and selling cattle for a profit, and so much more.
+As you can see from this list, many subject areas are included, like history, geography, reading, astronomy, cooking, business math, and a whole list of hands-on activities!

 How about a unit study on cats?
 This could include a stack of books from the library, God’s creation of animals on the 6th day, animal kinds and species, cat breeds, the care and keeping of pet cats, wild cats around the world, drawing lessons with cats, and of course — cat videos on the internet!
 There’s a lot of science, literature, art, and hands-on fun to be had.